vanilla/vanilla/tests/README.md

 # Vanilla's Tests

 Vanilla's tests are designed to work on [Travis CI](https://travis-ci.org/), but you can set your local environment up to run the tests with minimal setup.

+Vanilla has 2 testsuites, "Library" and "AIv0".
+The requirements below are for the "AIv0" testsuite, which does our integration testing via web server.
+The "Library" testsuite is actual unit testing.
+For more thorough results, you must run both.

+You can use the `--testsuite Library` flag when running phpunit to only run our unit tests and bypass the web server requirements below.

 ## Requirements

 1. Your localhost MySQL server must have a user named `travis` with a blank password and permission to create and drop databases.
 The only database that the tests use is `vanilla_test`.

 2. Your copy of Vanilla must respond to `http://vanilla.test:8080`.
+  * You can use the nginx template in `tests/travis/nginx/default-site.tpl.conf` as a guideline.
+  * Pay particular attention to the `/cgi-bin` mapping.
-You can use the nginx template in `tests/travis/nginx/default-site.tpl.conf` as a guideline.
-If you are on Apache, the default `.htaccess` file should work for you.
+  * If you are on Apache, the default `.htaccess` file should work for you.

 3. All of the developer dependencies installed with `composer install`.